-Since it was set in 1947, the Bulletin has reset the minute hand on the Doomsday Clock 21 times, most recently in 2015 when we moved it from five minutes to midnight to three.
+Since it was set in 1947, the Bulletin has reset the minute hand on the Doomsday Clock 22 times, most recently in 2017 when we moved it from three minutes to midnight to two and a half.
 Every time it is reset, we’re flooded with questions about the internationally recognized symbol.
 Here are answers to some of the most frequent queries.

 What is the Doomsday Clock?
 The Doomsday Clock is a design that warns the public about how close we are to destroying our world with dangerous technologies of our own making.
 It is a metaphor, a reminder of the perils we must address if we are to survive on the planet.

 When the Doomsday Clock was created in 1947, the greatest danger to humanity came from nuclear weapons, in particular from the prospect that the United States and the Soviet Union were headed for a nuclear arms race.
 The Bulletin considered possible catastrophic disruptions from climate change in its hand-setting deliberations for the first time in 2007.